Exploring $\widetilde{R}_2$ Leptoquarks and Majorana Neutrinos via same-sign dimuons at the HL-LHC: Decay modes

 \section{Decay modes}

 In this section, we briefly explain the plausible decay modes of sLQ and RHN depending on the couplings mentioned above.
-A detailed explanation of these decay modes and their expressions is given in~\cite{Saha:2025npi}. \begin{enumerate} \item \textbf{Leptoquark Decays}: The branching ratios of $\widetilde{R}^{2/3}_2$ into the $uN$ and $d\mu$ final states as functions of the Yukawa coupling $Y_{12}$ have been studied in detail in~\cite{Saha:2025npi} for the benchmark choice $M_N = 50$~GeV.
-In the regime $M_{\widetilde{R}^{2/3}_2} > M_N$ and a large $Z_{11}$, the two-body decay $\widetilde{R}^{2/3}_2 \to u N$ competes with the SM-like mode $\widetilde{R}^{2/3}_2 \to \mu d$.
+A detailed explanation of these decay modes and their expressions is given in~\cite{Saha:2025npi}. \begin{enumerate} \item \textbf{Leptoquark Decays}: The branching ratios of $\widetilde{R}^{2/3}_2$ into the $uN$ and $d\mu$ final states as function of the Yukawa couplings have been studied in detail in~\cite{Saha:2025npi} for the different benchmark values of $M_N$.
+In the regime $M_{\widetilde{R}^{2/3}_2} > M_N$ and a large $Z_{11}$, the two-body decay $\widetilde{R}^{2/3}_2 \to u N$ competes with the mode $\widetilde{R}^{2/3}_2 \to \mu d$.
 Owing to the large mass hierarchy between the sLQ and the SM fermions, the branching ratios are primarily governed by the relative sizes of the Yukawa couplings: the charged-lepton channel increases with $Y_{12}$ and decreases with $Z_{11}$, while the RHN channel exhibits the complementary behavior.

-\item \textbf{Right-Handed Neutrino Decays}: The RHN can decay via two qualitatively different mechanisms: through its mixing with SM neutrinos, giving rise to three-body decays mediated by off-shell $W$, $Z$, and Higgs bosons for lighter $N$, and through off-shell LQ exchange.
-For heavier $N$, the former decay mode will get replaced by on-shell two-body decays, such as $N \to l W, \nu Z, \nu H$.
+\item \textbf{Right-Handed Neutrino Decays}: The RHN can decay via two qualitatively different mechanisms: through its mixing with SM neutrino, giving rise to three-body decays mediated by off-shell $W$, $Z$, and Higgs bosons for lighter $N$, and through off-shell sLQ exchange.
+For heavier $N$, the former decay mode will get replaced by on-shell two-body decays, such as $N \to l W, \nu_{\mu} Z, \nu_{\mu} H$.
 The relative importance of these channels depends crucially on the active--sterile mixing $V_{\mu N}$, the respective Yukawa couplings, and the sLQ mass.
 A detailed discussion of the corresponding branching-ratio patterns for representative benchmark choices (including $M_N = 50$~GeV) can be found in~\cite{Saha:2025npi}.
 In general, for large mixing the electroweak-mediated channels dominate and the branching ratios are largely insensitive to the LQ mass, whereas for very small mixing the LQ-mediated modes become dominant, yielding sizable hadronic final states.
 For intermediate mixing values, both contributions are relevant, leading to a smooth transition in the decay pattern with increasing LQ mass.

 \end{enumerate}